 Houston residents, like all Texas citizens, suffer from dog bite injuries throughout the year.
 Not only are there owners who train their dogs to be aggressive, but even a family pet can cause serious damage to someone.
 If you’ve suffered injuries due to someone else’s dog, you may have a right to compensation for your damages.

 Texas dog bite laws can be complex, and it’s not always easy to understand when you can hold the dog owner liable for your injuries.
-Houston personal injury attorney, Brian White understands these laws and is ready to use his experience and knowledge to represent you in your case.
+Brian White understands these laws and is ready to use his experience and knowledge to represent you in your case.
 Contact us to learn your legal rights following a dog bite attack.

 Dog Bite Injuries in Houston, Texas